Nancy Johnson: Campaign contributors

 Connecticut is a center of the pharmaceutical industry with Pfizer and Bayer operating major facilities in the state.
 According to the nonpartisan OpenSecrets, Johnson had been one of the leading Congressional recipients of contributions from the pharmaceutical industry, receiving $534,830 in related contributions since 2000.

 Post-congressional career

 Following her career in Congress, in 2007 Johnson became a resident fellow at Harvard University's Institute of Politics.
 She also served as co-chair of the Information Technology and Innovation Foundation, a public policy think tank.

 In October 2007, Johnson endorsed former New York City Mayor Rudy Giuliani's bid for the Republican presidential nomination.

 In 2013, Johnson was a signatory to an amicus curiae brief submitted to the Supreme Court in support of same-sex marriage during the Hollingsworth v.
 Perry case.

 Personal life

-Johnson is married to Theodore Johnson, an obstetrics and gynaecology (OBGYN) physician; and has three adult daughters.
+Johnson married Theodore Johnson, an obstetrics and gynaecology (OBGYN) physician, on July 12, 1958 in Harpenden, England; the Johnsons would have three daughters.
+Theodore died on December 21, 2025 at age 93.